Giannis Antetokounmpo: Back-to-back MVP and DPOY award (2018–2020)

 Antetokounmpo began the 2019–20 season with a triple-double, recording 30 points, 13 rebounds, and 11 assists in a 117–111 season-opening win over the Houston Rockets on October 24, 2019.
 On November 25, Antetokounmpo scored a season-high 50 points, along with 14 rebounds, in a 122–118 win over the Utah Jazz.
-After a December 14 victory over the Cleveland Cavaliers, Antetokounmpo had led the Bucks to their 18th straight victory, 2 shy of the franchise record.
+After a December 14 victory over Cleveland, Antetokounmpo had led the Bucks to their 18th consecutive victory, two shy of the franchise record.
 The winning streak ended on December 16 with a close loss to the Dallas Mavericks, despite Antetokounmpo recording an efficient 48 points and 14 rebounds.
-On December 19, Antetokounmpo made a career-high five three-pointers to lead Milwaukee over the Western top seed, the Los Angeles Lakers and helped the Bucks claim the NBA's best record at 25–4.
+On December 19, Antetokounmpo made a career-high five three-pointers to lead Milwaukee over the Western Conference top seed, the Lakers and helped the Bucks claim the NBA's best record at 25–4.
 On January 23, 2020, Antetokounmpo was named an All-Star Game captain, alongside James, for the second consecutive year.

 During the season postponement that lasted from early March to the end of July, due to the COVID-19 pandemic, Antetokounmpo claimed to not have a basketball hoop to practice with.
 He later clarified that he did have access to a gym and basketball hoop, explaining his earlier comments as a means to "get a little bit ahead of the competition."
-Antetokounmpo and the Bucks resumed their campaign against the Boston Celtics on July 31, where Antetokounmpo led the Bucks to victory with 36 points and 15 rebounds.
-Although the Bucks finished the seeding games with a 3–5 record, they set the best record in the NBA for the second consecutive year, finishing with a 56–17 record.
-On August 12, Antetokounmpo was suspended for one game without pay for headbutting Moritz Wagner during a game against the Washington Wizards.
+Antetokounmpo and the Bucks resumed their campaign against the Celtics on July 31, where Antetokounmpo led the Bucks to victory with 36 points and 15 rebounds.
+Although the Bucks finished the seeding games with a 3–5 record, they had the best record in the NBA for the second consecutive year, finishing with a 56–17 record.
+On August 12, Antetokounmpo was suspended for one game without pay for headbutting Moritz Wagner during a game against the Wizards.
 During the playoffs, the Bucks advanced to the second round but lost 4–1 to the Miami Heat.
 In Game 2, the Heat's Jimmy Butler was fouled while shooting by Antetokounmpo as time expired, leading to Butler's game-winning walk-off free throws.
 Antetokounmpo missed most of Game 4 after re-injuring his right ankle which he twisted in Game 3.
 Milwaukee won the game, but Antetokounmpo was also out for Game 5, when the Bucks were eliminated.

-On September 18, 2020, Antetokounmpo won his second consecutive Most Valuable Player award.
+On September 18, Antetokounmpo won his second consecutive MVP award.
 In doing so, he joined Hakeem Olajuwon and Michael Jordan as the only players to win MVP and NBA Defensive Player of the Year awards in the same season.